Skip Top Navigation

 EHSA Login

-Fume Hoods and Biosafety Cabinets
+Fume Hoods, Biosafety Cabinets

 Labs may be equipped with chemical fume hood(s) and/or biological safety cabinets.
 Here is information on safe work practices, how they work, and a decision matrix for selecting the right one.